zolotavina/chore-door/README.md

 # Chore Door

-Chore-Door is a fun and simple door-clicking game where players must try to avoid the hidden chore-bot behind one of three doors.
+Chore-Door is a fun and simple game where players must try to avoid the hidden chore-bot behind one of three doors.
 The player selects doors one at a time, aiming to open all doors without uncovering the robot.
 Behind each door could be the chore-bot or a relaxing scene, and the goal is to outsmart the random placement of the chore-bot.

 The game continues until the player wins by opening all safe doors or loses by uncovering the chore-bot.
 After each game, players have the option to play again with a new randomized door arrangement.